Save time and money with Loans Canada

 Are you having trouble keeping up with your bill payments?
 If so, you’re not alone.
-Thousands of Canadians struggle to stay on top of their bills as their debt continues to mount.
+Thousands of people in Manitoba struggle to stay on top of their bills as their debt continues to mount.
 And with high-interest debt, it can be nearly impossible to eliminate all outstanding debt owed.

 Click here to learn how you can deal with rising interest rates in Canada.

 In Manitoba, the average non-mortgage consumer debt load is $18,312, which is slightly under the national average of $22,125.
-Yet while Manitobans may have the smallest amount of consumer debt compared to other provinces and territories, delinquencies climbed by more than 10% in 2016, while bankruptcies increased 7%.
+Yet while Manitobans may have the smallest amount of consumer debt compared to other provinces and territories, delinquencies climbed by more than 10%, while bankruptcies increased 7%.
 In fact, Manitoba has experienced the largest increase in bankruptcy across the country over the past year.